 The congregation's first Sunday to worship in the new building was Palm Sunday, March 31, 1996.
 There were one-hundred-thirty-five people present.
 April 27, 1996, The Red River Presbytery, together with the congregation, dedicated the new building to God's service in the Edmond-North Oklahoma City Community.

 Through an anonymous donor, two beautiful stained glass windows were added to the sanctuary in late 1999.
 Also in 1999, the two stone pillars at the northeast of the property, were taken down in order to be used as part of a new permanent sign.
-The entire project was completed very soon.

 This is historical scan of first Stonegate Church Bulletin

 of November 3, 1991.